TurtleNav/my-readme-generator/README.md

 ## To Install
 Download this repository using the method of your choice.
-`cd` into it and then run the command `node install` to install the necessary inquirer package
+`cd` into it and then run the command `npm install` to install the necessary inquirer package